 - Photographic guiding and instruction from two pros

 What’s Not Included?

-Transportation to/from St. Johns, Newfoundland.
+Travel to and from St. John’s, NL, Canada (YYT).
+Medical evacuation, travel medical, and trip cancellation insurance (optional).
 Items of a personal nature.
 Alcoholic beverages.
 Anything not specifically listed as included.